-Selam serves as Entrepreneur in Residence at ReSchool Colorado and is thrilled to spend most her time working on Blueprint4SummerCO.
-In her role, Selam is leading efforts to coordinate and curate the “out of school” landscape of learning opportunities for all youth, starting with the summer space.
-Selam deeply believes all people should feel empowered to be their own advocates to thrive in all parts of their lives in service of their agency.
+Selamawit serves as Entrepreneur in Residence at ReSchool Colorado and is thrilled to spend most her time working on Blueprint4SummerCO.
+In her role, Selamawit is leading efforts to coordinate and curate the “out of school” landscape of learning opportunities for all youth, starting with the summer space.
+Selamawit deeply believes all people hold their innate agencies and should be able to thrive in all parts of their lives in service of their agency.

-Prior to this work, Selam worked on the Academic Product and Operations team at Guild Education, a Denver-Based edtech company.
-In this space, Selam worked on innovative course design and enrollment processes within their learning management system.
-Prior to Guild, Selam taught English to phenomenal high school students in Atlanta as a Teach for America Corps Member.
-As a teacher, Selam designed her school’s African American Studies and SAT Prep courses, and spearheaded a community forum tasked to explore ways to align current lived experiences with academic standards.
+Prior to this work, Selamawit worked on the Academic Product and Operations team at Guild Education, a Denver-Based edtech company.
+In this space, Selamawit worked on innovative course design and enrollment processes within their learning management system.
+Prior to Guild, Selamawit taught English to phenomenal high school students in Atlanta as a Teach for America Corps Member.
+As a teacher, Selamawit designed her school’s African American Studies and SAT Prep courses, and spearheaded a community forum tasked to explore ways to align current lived experiences with academic standards.

 Selamawit is an Atlanta native and holds a B.A from Cornell University.

 Prior to joining the Donnell-Kay Foundation and ReSchool, Jessica worked at the Colorado Department of Education in multiple roles, interacting with various education stakeholders.
 She helped manage federally and state-funded dollars supporting adult education programs that are working with adults to attain basic academic skills, learn English, be more active participants in their child’s education and/or deepen workforce skills.
 Jessica also supported the Commissioner of Education and worked with innovation and charter schools.
 Prior to CDE, Jessica worked with a non-profit providing high school equivalency testing to youth and adult offenders.

 Jessica is a proud Colorado native and graduated from Colorado State University.